Book Secret Knowledge: Discovering the Lost Techniques of the Old Masters - Thames and Hudson

 Secret Knowledge caused a sensation when it was first published.
 David Hockney's fascinating story about how some great works of Western art were created using mirrors and lenses, and about how images dominate in optics, captured media attention worldwide and sparked an intense debate in the fields of science and art history.
 Now, in this expanded edition, Hockney continues his thesis, revealing new and exciting discoveries for the first time.
 Hockney's exploratory journey began when he was driven by a desire to understand how artists of the past depicted the world around them so accurately and vividly.
 As a painter facing similar technical challenges, he asked himself: “How did they do it?”
 Over the next two years, he dedicated himself as an artist to following this mysterious trail, obsessively hunting for the hidden secrets of the Old Masters.
 As news of his controversial research spread, he gained support from scientists and art historians around the world.

 In Secret Knowledge, Hockney recounts the story of his journey as it unfolds.
-He explains how he uncovered successive pieces of scientific and visual evidence, each revealing further insights into the past.
-Through the eyes of a painter, he examines the most important works in art history and reveals the truth about how artists such as Caravaggio, Velázquez, van Eyck, Holbein, and Ingres used mirrors and lenses to help create their famous masterpieces.
-In this new edition, Hockney uses drawings, images, and photographs of his own experiments to show how Renaissance artists used mirrors and lenses to develop perspective and chiaroscuro—radically challenging our view of how these two foundations of Western art were created.
-Hundreds of images and drawings—including some of the most renowned and beloved works in Western art history—are reproduced and accompanied by Hockney’s infectious and enthusiastic descriptions.
-His own photographs and sketches illustrate various methods used by ancient artists to capture accurate likenesses and achieve the results they would have.
-Additionally, extracts from numerous historical and contemporary documents he has discovered provide further intriguing evidence, and correspondence with a range of international experts offers exciting insights into this extraordinary story.
+He explains how he uncovered successive scientific and visual evidence, each revealing further insights into the past.
+From an artist’s perspective, he examines the most important works in art history and reveals the truth about how artists like Caravaggio, Velázquez, van Eyck, Holbein, and Ingres used mirrors and lenses to help create their famous masterpieces.
+In this new edition, Hockney uses drawings, images, and photographs of his own experiments to show how Renaissance artists used mirrors and lenses to develop perspective and chiaroscuro — radically challenging our understanding of how these two foundations of Western art were created.
+Hundreds of images and sketches — including the most renowned and beloved works in Western art history — are reproduced and accompanied by Hockney’s infectious and enthusiastic descriptions.
+His own photographs and drawings illustrate various methods used by ancient artists to capture accurate likenesses and achieve the results they would have.
+Additionally, extracts from many historical and contemporary documents he discovered provide further intriguing evidence, and correspondence with a range of international experts offers exciting insights into this extraordinary story.

-Secret Knowledge is not just about the lost techniques of the Old Masters.
+Secret Knowledge is not only about the lost techniques of the Old Masters.
 It also concerns how we see, treat, and create images in an era of digital manipulation.
-By questioning received ideas and practices without taking anything for granted, Hockney opens our eyes to how we perceive and represent the world—providing a privileged insight into art history through the work of a highly prolific and original artist.
+By questioning received ideas and practices without taking anything for granted, Hockney opens our eyes to how we perceive and represent the world — offering privileged insight into art history through the work of an extraordinarily prolific and original artist.

-Today, still an independent, family-owned company, Thames & Hudson is one of the world's leading publishers of illustrated books, with over 2,000 titles in print.
+Today, still an independent, family-owned company, Thames & Hudson is one of the leading publishers of illustrated books worldwide, with over 2000 titles in print.
 It publishes high-quality books across all areas of visual creativity: fine arts, applied arts, decorative arts, performing arts, architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
 The list of children’s books is also expanding.
-Headquartered in London with a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
+Headquartered in London, with a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
 In Paris, another subsidiary, Interart, distributes English-language books in France.

 History of Thames & Hudson

 In 1958, Thames & Hudson launched one of its most famous series, *World of Art*, which became the foundation of a highly diverse list.
-Characterized by pocket-sized editions and black spines, the series expanded in just seven years to 49 titles.
-Nearly 60 years later, the series includes over 300 titles, which, according to Christopher Frayling, are “splattered with paint copies” in every art school in the country.
+Characterized by pocket-sized format and black spines, the series expanded in just seven years to include 49 titles.
+Nearly 60 years later, the series boasts over 300 titles, which, according to Christopher Frayling, are “stained with paint copies” in every art school across the country.

-Other important series that added depth and prestige to the list include *Ancient People and Places*, edited by Glyn Daniel, who from the 1950s contributed to pioneering interest in archaeology, both in book form and on television.
+Other important series that added depth and prestige to the list include *Ancient People and Places*, edited by Glyn Daniel, who from the 1950s contributed to pioneering archaeological interest, both in print and television.
 Over 34 titles were published in this series over 34 years.
 The large-format *Great Civilizations* series, published in 1961, featured contributions from esteemed scholars such as Alan Bullock, Asa Briggs, Hugh Trevor-Roper, A. J. P. Taylor, and John Julius Norwich.

 Today, Thames & Hudson is a recognizable international brand that symbolizes British publishing.
-Its extensive catalog includes thousands of original book titles, many of which are exclusive collector's editions.
+Its extensive catalog includes thousands of original book titles.
+Many of these are exclusive collector's editions.

 Attributes / Details